corgibenchmark/CORGI/README.md

-# CORGI: A Business-Domain Text-to-SQL Benchmark
+# Agent Bain vs. Agent McKinsey: A New Text-to-SQL Benchmark for the Business Domain -- CORGI

 > **Agent Bain vs. Agent McKinsey: A New Text-to-SQL Benchmark for the Business Domain**